 The Kansas and Missouri Core Competencies for Early Childhood and Youth Development Professionals outlines what afterschool professionals should know and be able to do when working with children and youth.
 The eight content areas characterize the broad concepts essential to success.
-A copy of the Core Competencies is available on the MASN website at http://moafterschool.org/quality/.
+A copy of the Core Competencies is available in CypherWorx in the Resources folder.